-Outcome: Streets and the entire public right of way are planned, designed, built and operated to meet safety, connectivity, and green infrastructure goals.
+Streets and the entire public right-of-way are planned, designed, built and operated to meet safety, connectivity, and green infrastructure goals.

-- 1 Adopt a street use hierarchy that prioritize the safety needs of people walking, biking, rolling, and using transit. - Adopt revised Street Types as part of a redesign of the zoning code to apply to all planned and future street projects to provide context-based starting points for street design which guide allocation of space based on land use context and identified priorities for connectivity, green infrastructure, and safety. - 3 Consider adopting overlay plans as part of a redesign of the zoning code to sharpen the street type guidance for critical areas which guide special attention to tree canopy, school access, or equity concerns. - 4 Plan demonstration projects or project areas to test ideas and educate the community about allocating space for all users and green infrastructure. - 5 Aggressively seek funding to reduce initial capital costs of improvements while ensuring revenue for ongoing maintenance and replacement. - 6 Review, map, and prioritize for reinvestment in those areas of the city where infrastructure may have seen less investment then work to improve these areas.
+- 1. Adopt a street use hierarchy that prioritizes the safety needs of people walking, biking, rolling, and using transit. - 2.
+Adopt revised street types in the zoning code to apply to all planned and future street projects to provide contextbased starting points for street design, which guide allocation of space based on land use context and identified priorities for connectivity, green infrastructure, and safety. - Consider adopting overlay plans as part of a redesign of the zoning code to sharpen the street type guidance for critical areas, which guide special attention to tree canopy, school access, or equity concerns. - 4.
+Plan demonstration projects or project areas to test ideas and educate the community about allocating space for all users and green infrastructure. - Aggressively seek funding to reduce initial capital costs of improvements while ensuring revenue for ongoing maintenance and replacement. - 6.
+Review, map, and prioritize for reinvestment in those areas of the city where infrastructure may have seen less investment and then work to improve these areas.